Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 </details>

+---
 **Change to the cla1 node**

+---

-- Jan'25 update: we need to change to the amd compute node for the purpose of this course.
+- <b>Jan'25 update:</b> we need to change to the amd compute node for the purpose of this course.
-- To do this, enter the following:
+- To do this, enter the following in the terminal window:

 ```
 ssh cla1